ParallelMaths/parallel/pages/10-24-easter-challlenges.md

 __8.1__ Each interior angle of a particular polygon is an obtuse angle which is a whole number of degrees.
 What is the greatest number of sides the polygon could have?

 * [ ] 90
-* [x] 179
+* [ ] 179
 * [ ] 180
 * [ ] 359
-* [ ] 360
+* [x] 360
 {.col-5}

 ^^^ hint id=8_1 marks=1
-In order for the polygon to have the largest number of sides, the internal angle needs to be as large as possible, which is 179o, as the angle has to be a whole number and it cannot be 180o or larger.
+In order for the polygon to have the largest number of sides, the internal angle needs to be as large as possible, which is 179°, as the angle has to be a whole number and it cannot be 180° or larger.
 ^^^

 ---

-As each interior angle of the polygon is a whole number of degrees, the same must apply to each exterior angle. the sum of the exterior angles of a polygon is 360° and so the greatest number of sides will be that of a 360-sided polygon in which each interior angle is 179°, thus making each exterior angle 1°.
+As each interior angle of the polygon is a whole number of degrees, the same must apply to each exterior angle.
+The sum of the exterior angles of a polygon is 360° and so the greatest number of sides will be that of a 360-sided polygon in which each interior angle is 179°, thus making each exterior angle 1°.
 :::